rvarago/absent/README.md

 ## Installation

-To install the _absent_:
+To install _absent_:

 ```
 sudo make install
 ```

-This will install it into _${CMAKE_INSTALL_PREFIX}/include/absent_.
-And it also make it available from the local CMake package repository.
+This will install _absent_ into _${CMAKE_INSTALL_PREFIX}/include/absent_ and make it available into CMake local package repository.

-Then, it's possible to import _absent_ into some target _myExample_ by simply adding the following to its _CMakeLists.txt_:
+Then, it's possible to import _absent_ into external CMake projects, say in a target _myExample_, by simply adding the following commands to its _CMakeLists.txt_:

 ```
 find_package(absent REQUIRED)